flairNLP/transformer-ranker/examples/03-advanced.md

 ## Summary

-This markdown explains how to use two parameters: `estimator` and `layer_aggregator` when running the ranker.
+This markdown explains how to use the `estimator` and `layer_aggregator` parameters when running the ranker.
-The library also supports ranking layers of a single LM.
+The library also supports ranking the layers of a single LM.